elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-function-of-gill-rakers-and-gill-filaments-in-the-respiratory-process.md

 url: /learn/biology/questions/what-is-the-function-of-gill-rakers-and-gill-filaments-in-the-respiratory-process
 score: -1.0
 related_article1:
-    id: 168761
+    id: 168759
-    title: What are the essential tools and safety measures required for fish dissection?
+    title: >-
+        What factors influence the oxygen requirements of fish, particularly in relation to metabolic rate?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-essential-tools-and-safety-measures-required-for-fish-dissection
+    url: /learn/biology/questions/what-factors-influence-the-oxygen-requirements-of-fish-particularly-in-relation-to-metabolic-rate
 related_article2:
-    id: 168752
+    id: 168766
+    title: >-
-    title: How does the water flow mechanism contribute to oxygen extraction in aquatic environments?
+        How do specialized structures like lungs and skin respiration contribute to respiratory adaptations in aquatic animals?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-water-flow-mechanism-contribute-to-oxygen-extraction-in-aquatic-environments
+    url: /learn/biology/questions/how-do-specialized-structures-like-lungs-and-skin-respiration-contribute-to-respiratory-adaptations-in-aquatic-animals
 related_article3:
-    id: 168761
+    id: 168753
-    title: What are the essential tools and safety measures required for fish dissection?
+    title: >-
+        Describe the anatomy of gills and their role in fish respiration.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-essential-tools-and-safety-measures-required-for-fish-dissection
+    url: /learn/biology/questions/describe-the-anatomy-of-gills-and-their-role-in-fish-respiration
 related_article4:
-    id: 168756
+    id: 168757
-    title: Explain the specific adaptations of gill location and operculum function in fish.
+    title: >-
+        What mechanisms do aquatic organisms use for water intake and expulsion?
     subject: Biology
-    url: /learn/biology/questions/explain-the-specific-adaptations-of-gill-location-and-operculum-function-in-fish
+    url: /learn/biology/questions/what-mechanisms-do-aquatic-organisms-use-for-water-intake-and-expulsion
 related_article5:
-    id: 168766
+    id: 168761
-    title: How do specialized structures like lungs and skin respiration contribute to respiratory adaptations in aquatic animals?
+    title: >-
+        What are the essential tools and safety measures required for fish dissection?
     subject: Biology
-    url: /learn/biology/questions/how-do-specialized-structures-like-lungs-and-skin-respiration-contribute-to-respiratory-adaptations-in-aquatic-animals
+    url: /learn/biology/questions/what-are-the-essential-tools-and-safety-measures-required-for-fish-dissection
 ---

 &nbsp;